MeltwaterArchive/storyplayer/v2/learn/test-your-code/recommended-first-tests.md

 This test introduces the `TestSetup` phase. `TestSetup` creates the pre-conditions for the test.
 In this case, it makes sure that `nginx` isn't running, so that we can start it in the `Action` phase.

-Once again, the test uses `appSettings` from the test environment config.
+Once again, the test uses `storySettings` from the test environment config.
 We've added two new settings, `nginx.startCommand` and `nginx.shutdownCommand`.

 {% highlight json %}
 [